FoodReady » Blog » Common Foodborne Viruses and Control Strategies

 For instance, rotavirus, before the widespread use of vaccines, was responsible for millions of cases of severe diarrhea in children annually, with a significant number of these infections linked to contaminated food and water.

 The economic impact is also substantial.
 Outbreaks of foodborne viral illnesses can lead to considerable healthcare costs, loss of productivity, and trade restrictions.
-For instance, norovirus outbreaks in the United States alone are estimated to cost over $2 billion annually in healthcare and lost productivity.
+Globally, norovirus is estimated to cost $60 billion every year in healthcare expenses and lost productivity, reinforcing its status as one of the most economically significant foodborne pathogens in the world.

 Moreover, the global nature of the food supply chain means that food viruses are not just a local or regional concern; they represent a worldwide public health challenge.